Nasdaq sets closing record

 The Nasdaq shed 78.4 percent of its value from the 2000 peak to its 2002 low 31 months later.
 From the March 2009 trough to today's record, the index gained 300 percent.

-The Nasdaq Composite's market capitalisation is $8.2 trillion (5.45 trillion pounds), compared with a $19.5 trillion market cap for the S&P 500, according to Thomson Reuters data.
+The Nasdaq Composite's market capitalization is $8.2 trillion, compared with a $19.5 trillion market cap for the S&P 500, according to Thomson Reuters data.
 The Nasdaq's market cap was at $6.6 trillion in March 2000.

 "It shows the strength in technology and biotechnology and the M&A going on in both those areas, but especially in biotech," said Tim Ghriskey, chief investment officer of Solaris Group in Bedford Hills, New York.